 Cleaning interior floors are time-consuming and expensive throughout the year.
 However, winter brings with it additional contaminants and an increased risk for slipping and falling.

 Using mats inside and outside of your facility reduces the amount of dirt and moisture that get tracked through the building, and make walking or using assistive devices safer.
-And, it’s easier, quicker, and less expensive to clean mats than to clean entire floor surfaces.
+And, it’s easier, quicker, and less expensive to clean mats than to clean entire floor surfaces, especially when looking at how to clean commercial floor mats properly.
 A three-mat system is the most effective:

 - Outdoor mats in front of entrances encourage the scraping and wiping of feet before people enter the building, and they collect larger amounts of dirt and moisture.

 - Indoor mats just inside doors collect more dirt and moisture as people enter the building.

 - Mats throughout the building help collect excess debris.
 Consider using 30-60 feet of indoor matting in your facility.